isaacrobinson2000/CursorCreate/README.md

 # CursorCreate
 A Multi-platform Cursor Theme Building Program.

 CursorCreate allows you to build cursor themes for Windows, MacOS, and Linux.
 It supports reading cursors from svg, xcur, cur, ani, and all image formats supported by the pillow imaging library.
-Also includes a gui for easlily modifying cursor projects.
+Also includes a gui for easily modifying cursor projects.

 ### Installing